Veritula – Meta

 Maybe it should be possible to amend which comments apply to an idea without needing to make a whole new revision.
 This could behave weirdly in some edge cases, but it’s food for thought.
 If you think the way it currently works is going to be best, that seems fine to me.

-#2728·Dennis HackethalOP revised about 2 months agoFeature idea: private discussions only the creator and invited people can see.
+#2728·Dennis HackethalOP revised 2 months agoFeature idea: private discussions only the creator and invited people can see.
 This could be a paid feature; $2 per discussion, say.

 This is done as of 9b5788c but it’s still free for now.
 Will make it a paid feature after some more testing and polishing.